 Your Phoenix injury attorney at our firm will work tirelessly to calculate the losses your injuries have caused you and see that you receive a settlement that accounts for all these losses.
 The following are some examples of serious injuries caused by accidents in Phoenix, AZ.

-Many people don’t know how the personal injury claim process works, especially when they’ve never submitted an injury claim before.
+Many people don’t know how the personal injury claim process works, especially when they’ve never submitted an injury claim in Phoenix before.
 When a negligent person has caused you injury, it’s not usually the individual who pays out on your claim.

 For instance, if you are injured in a vehicle collision, it’s the at-fault party’s insurance company that usually pays for your damages.
 That’s what insurance was made for—to protect people from financial liability when they cause injury.
 This goes for most other types of claims as well.

 For example, if you are injured in a slip-and-fall accident at a grocery store, the store owner should have insurance to pay for your losses.